GreatCowBASIC/Help/output/md/_chip.md

 2. If the chip does not have an internal oscillator, then GCBASIC will assume that the chip is being run at its maximum possible clock frequency using an external crystal.
-3. If you are using an external crystal then you must specify a chip frequency.
+3. If you are using an external crystal, then you must specify a chip frequency.

 </div>